mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 But why stop here?
 I enjoy performance quests, and this looks like one.
 Can this code be done better?
 Faster?
 Stronger?

 Let's outline the limitations:
-  - In this problem, all byte arrays keys are short (low cardinality implies short strings)
+  - all byte arrays keys are short (low cardinality implies short strings)
-  - A Map lookup requires a value type using `hashCode` and `equals`
+  - A Map lookup requires a value type with proper `hashCode` and `equals`
   - Testing the *value* of a byte array means constantly calculating `hashCode` and `equals`

 That is to say — we have a nontrivial compute operation right at the heart of the map lookup.
 A `Map<byte[],String>` solution will work, but it won't scale well.
-The way maps work, hashCode/equlas are new performance bottleneck.
+The way maps work, hashCode/equlas would be performance bottleneck.

 So why not avoid all those issues and use a structure suited for this task — a [Trie](https://en.wikipedia.org/wiki/Trie)?
-A `Trie<Byte>` sounds much closer to our problem.
-If we need to cache a Sting from by using a byte array key why not walk a Trie instead?
+If we need to cache a String, why not walk a Trie instead?
 It is a natural fit.

-And why do we have to walk byte arrays at all?
+And why do we have to walk string chars at all?
+Why not walk bytes of marshaled value?
+By using `Trie<Byte>' we do not need to unmarshal data into String at all.
+And than why use bytes for binary comaparsion?
+Why not longs?
 One `long` can encode eight bytes in one pass.

-The majority of data arrays will be only a few bytes long.
+Given that the majority of data arrays will be only a few bytes long (cosequence of low cardinality) we can reduce Trie depth.
 30 bytes can fit into four `longs` with a few bytes to spare.
 Thus, matching a `Trie<Long>` would only need to be four nodes deep.

 ![Variations of Trie types]({{ '/assets/img/ValueOfIntern/DogDot.svg' | relative_url }}){: .mx-auto.d-block :}

 The image illustrates these ideas with tries holding words "DOG" and "DOT".
 The first Trie encodes words using Strings.
-To walk that Trie, we need an instance of String and we walk it by reading characters of it.
+To walk that Trie, we need an instance of String and we walk it by comparing characters.
 This is classic representation of Trie.

 The second one replaces characters at nodes with byte values, allowing us to find the cached instance of "DOG" by walking trie by using the byte representation of the word.
-This directly translates to what unmarshaller does.
-Put in byte array, fetch a String value with only overhead of walking trie.
+This directly translates to what unmarshaler does.
+Put in byte array, fetch a String value with only overhead of converting bytes to object is walking trie.

 The final Trie merges multiple bytes into longs.
 Greatly reducing length of walk, while improving efficiency compared to bytes version of trie.